Yvonne Rainer: Return to dance

 Subsequent works include Spiraling Down (2010), Assisted Living: Good Sports 2 (2010) and Assisted Living: Do You Have Any Money?
 (2013), two pieces in which Rainer explores the theatrical and historic motif of tableau vivants among political, philosophical and economic readings.

 An exhibition at London's Raven Row Gallery was the first to feature live performances of her 1960's dances during an exhibition of photos and scores from her entire career, in addition to film screenings.

 In 2015, she choreographed and presented The Concept of Dust, or How do you look when there's nothing left to move?
 (2015), commissioned by Performa and The Getty Research Institute, a performance containing choreographed work interspersed with a wide range of political, historical, and journalistic texts read intermittently by the dancers and Rainer herself.
 This work was presented at The Museum of Modern Art, and later toured European venues including La Fondazione Antonio Ratti in Como, Italy, Marseille Objectif Danse in France, and the Louvre.
 A latter version of this same dance, called The Concept of Dust: Continuous Project-Altered Annually was performed in 2016 at The Kitchen in New York, and in Marseilles, Porto, and Barcelona in 2017.

+In 2019, commissioned by Performa, Rainer reconstructed her 1965 work Parts of Some Sextets.
+Supported by the Robert Rauschenberg Foundation and the Performa Commissioning Fund, Parts of Some Sextets, 1965/2019 was presented at the Gelsey Kirkland Arts Center as part of Performa 19.

+In 2024, Yvonne Rainer's iconic dance piece Trio A was performed several times daily in the upper hall of the Neue Nationalgalerie during Berlin Art Week as part of the PERFORM! festival series.
+Created in 1966, Trio A is considered one of the most influential choreographies of the 20th century, featuring a continuous, non-repetitive sequence of movements.